Configuring edge gateways for offline cold chain data caching

 # cache.insert_payload("SENSOR-001", now_utc, raw=2.41, calibrated=2.43, unit="C")

 Every buffered record transitions through a strict three-state lifecycle.
-The state column in the local SQLite table is the only mutable field on a payload — its hash and timestamp are write-once:
+The sync_status column is the only mutable field on a payload — its hash and timestamp are write-once:

 stateDiagram-v2 direction LR [*] --> pending: INSERT OR IGNORE<br/>(UNIQUE(payload_hash)) pending --> synced: HTTP 200/201<br/>from cloud endpoint pending --> failed: server rejects<br/>(integrity / drift / schema) failed --> pending: operator review<br/>and re-queue synced --> [*]: archived (append-only)